hjorslev/awesome-stars/README.md

 ## C# #

+- [MudBlazor/MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material design with an emphasis on ease of use.
+Mainly written in C# with Javascript kept to a bare minimum it empowers .NET developers to easily debug it if needed.
 - [WindowsGSM/WindowsGSM](https://github.com/WindowsGSM/WindowsGSM) - 🎲 A powerful tool to manage game servers.
 Equipped with a GUI for server admins to install, import, start, stop, restart, update, and automate multiple servers with a push of a button.
 - [vletoux/pingcastle](https://github.com/vletoux/pingcastle) - PingCastle - Get Active Directory Security at 80% in 20% of the time
 - [pnp/powershell](https://github.com/pnp/powershell) - PnP PowerShell